DrValani/redbadger-mars-test/README.md

 ## Business Value and Risks

-In this case, I would imagine the Robots a very expensive and the client would want to minimise the number of robots being lost or damaged.
-There are other cost considerations to, such as optimising fuel consumption the robots, and ensuring they can explore as much of the planet as possible.
+Before starting a project/task I find it important to understand the business needs, timelines and risks.
+This allows us to determine the level of quality vs feature development we need.
+In this case, I would imagine that the robots are very expensive and we should minimise the number of robots being lost or damaged.
+There could be other cost implications to consideration too, such as optimising fuel consumption the robots ie. replacing three left turns with one right.

+But to start off with, we need a working robot that can follow instructions.
+Given the nature of the edge cases, I have choosen to use TDD to build the solution.
+My first few commits will be micro commits to demonstrate the different stages of TDD.

+The emphasis is on having working well tested code.
+Due to time considerations, I have not taken into account the user interface, eg the sample input could be read from a file, or an api call is made.

 ## Approach

 My approach would be to break down the problem into a smaller set of iterable deliverables/features.
 Designed to give early feedback and be able to adapt to business requirements.

-1. RB-002: Make the robots move.
+### 1. RB-002: Make the robots move.

 Constraints:
    - Only 1 robot is allowed on the grid.
 No previous robots have been lost and there are no scents on the grid.
    - The robot moves on a grid without any boundaries. ie It cannot be lost.